 - support existing knowledge with new evidence

 NOTE: Be aware that your initial research question may change as you conduct research on your topic.

 Research on your topic should be conducted in the academic literature.
-Access leading Rasmussen College Online Library contains subject-focused databases that contain the leading academic journals in your programmatic area.
+Access leading Rasmussen University Online Library contains subject-focused databases that contain the leading academic journals in your programmatic area.

 Consult the Using the Online Library video tutorials for information about how to effectively search library databases.